Tell or Don’t tell me about your Vacation

 By: Pete Evering

 Nothing excites a family more than packing up and heading out on vacation for Spring Break and Summer just a few months later.
 Nothing excites a criminal more than you packing up and going on a vacation.
-Here are some of those do and don’t before locking your front door for the week.
+Here are some of those do and don’t before locking the front door of your rental home for the week.

 Let’s get the first DON’T out of of who not to tell.
 Everyone you have connected to your Social Media.
 Tell 99% of your friends and family about your excursions when you get back!
 You will find out about the other percent later for who you should tell and share before you leave and while you are gone.
 Although it seems like a fun way of showing off your trip to friends and family, sharing on social media while on vacation can actually be very chancy.
 One simple post no matter if it’s Facebook, Twitter, Instagram, or any other social site, can give burglars clues about your home, location, and belongings, making it easy for them to plan a break in.
 Don’t give away the specific dates of your trip giving a clue for the time frame you will not be home.
 Don’t ‘check-in’ or allow other members of your family and friends to tag you on vacation locations or activities using any form of social media.
 What might seem like fun showing off the family vacation, it’s important to protect yourself, your home, and your belongings, so keep that post until your back.